witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 - Terminal
 - Files
 - whatever else down here doesn't matter
+- more stuff that doesn't matter
+- system settings
+- devices

 ### Clone a Project to work on

 Let's keep it simple.
 This project will live in your home.

     $ cd ~
     $ git clone https://github.com/[github_username]/[repo_name].git

 ### Configure the upstream branch